Turki bin Mohammed Al Saud (born 1979): Early life and education

-Prince Turki was born on 7 October 1979 in Riyadh.
+Prince Turki was born on 5 October 1979 in Riyadh.
 His father, Prince Mohammed bin Fahd, is the former governor of the Eastern Province.
 He is the grandson of King Fahd who was the older brother of King Salman bin Abdulaziz.
-Prince Turki was raised by his grandfathers, King Fahd, and Prince Nayef bin Abdulaziz.
+Prince Turki was raised by his grandfathers, King Fahd and Prince Nayef bin Abdulaziz.

 Prince Turki received his primary, intermediate, and secondary education at the Dhahran School, an international K-9 institution owned and operated by the Saudi Aramco School District.
 He graduated from King Faisal University in 2002 earning a bachelor's degree in law.

 Community service

-Prince Turki is involved in his community in various ways: he is the vice-chairman of the Board of Trustees of Prince Mohammad University.
+Prince Turki is involved in his community in various ways: he is the vice-chairman of the Board of Trustees of Prince Mohammad bin Fahd University.
 Prince Turki chairs the executive committee of the Prince Mohammed bin Fahd Foundation for Humanitarian Development.

 The Prince is the president of the Founding Committee of the Prince Sultan bin Abdulaziz College for the Visually Impaired, an initiative that fosters learning opportunities for people with this kind of disability.
 He is also the founder of an organization that provides opportunities for orphans.